 How to Apply

-To apply for a backcountry permit, please download and complete the standard Reservation Form (30k PDF file) and email a saved copy to the provided address.
-Once your reservation request is processed, you will receive an email with instructions for making a payment at www.pay.gov.
+To check availability or apply for a backcountry permit, visit our online reservation system at canypermits.nps.gov.
+Once your reservation is processed, you will receive an email with instructions for making a payment at www.pay.gov.
 Once your payment is received, your permit will be sent by email.
-We will contact you If the sites or dates you request are unavailable.

 When to Apply

-Reservations for the 2014 season will be available no more than four months, and no less than two days, prior to the permit start date.
-View the news release announcing this change.
+Reservations can be made no more than four months, and no less than two days, prior to the permit start date.

 Canyonlands charges a nonrefundable reservation fee for each permit.
 These fees are paid by both walk-ins and visitors making advance reservations.